cs01/gdbgui/README.rst

 2. The `Flask-SocketIO <https://flask-socketio.readthedocs.io/en/latest/>`__ server (Flask+websockets) serves the webpage and provides realtime interactivity.  http/websocket endpoints are available for the browser.
 Each websocket connection (browser tab) runs a pygdbmi-managed instance of gdb.
 A separate coroutine/thread continuously parses and forwards gdb's output to the browser.
 3. The browser manages its ui with mostly vanilla JavaScript and some libraries.

-There is no build system necessary to run or develop this app.

 The main components of gdbgui are

 1. ``backend.py``: The backend consists of a single Python file, which